JereKuusela/valheim-expand_world/publish/README.md

 - v1.5
   - Adds support for setting each axis on vegetation scale.
+  - Adds a new parameter `nature` to `expand_biomes.yaml`.
   - Improves compatibility with Upgrade World mod.
   - Fixes errors on main menu with Spawn That mod.
   - Fixes incompatibility with MonsterLabz mod (and probably some other creature mods too).
+  - Fixes incompatibility with Jewelcrafting mod.

 - v1.4
 	- WARNING: Contains breaking changes for existing configs.